 You may read about and learn spiritual concepts, seek like-minded people to further explore or share them, or go through healing modalities that give you more insight into who you are.
 But without a continuous process of self-exploration and self-knowledge, it can all become fuel for the ego to keep owning your experience and feeding a self-image that separates you from Consciousness—taking you up and down the game of your life without ever reaching your full potential.
 Even enlightened masters remain alert of the deceitful nature of the mind.

 To develop spiritual freedom—which means freedom from ego—self-discipline is required; you need the mental determination to know all of yourself: the good, the bad, and the ugly, as well as the unconscious motivations behind everything you think, feel, say, and do.
 In this chaotic world that promotes codependency and ignorance, you can’t get there without a strong spiritual practice and creative focus, to strengthen your inner witness, and the honesty to dissolve your negative tendencies (the snakes in your game) every step of the way.

 You also need humility, faith, and devotion to open up to the infinite possibilities of your true nature.
-The divine game of life is dynamic, and you are a complex soul, so no book, workshop, or healing will ever compare to your commitment to a spiritual practice and ongoing self-exploration to dissolve the ego.
+The divine game of your life is dynamic, and you are a complex soul, so no book, workshop, or healing will ever compare to your commitment to a spiritual practice and ongoing self-exploration to dissolve your ego.
 This is how you turn darkness into light and balance the Feminine and Masculine within—to heal, grow, and evolve.
-Because true spirituality is self-knowledge—knowledge of your small self to remove what blocks your Higher Self.
+Because true spirituality is self-knowledge—knowledge of your small or ego-self to remove what blocks your true Self.
 So contact me today to understand your resistance to look within and what you’re here to develop, nurture, and let go of, to discover who you really are!

 © 2016 Yol Swan.
 All rights reserved.